barntsen/Eps/readme.md

 be executed on a GPU (when using ecc,ech) or executed using OpenMP (using ec).

-See the $EPS/Src/Examples directory and the PyAc2d repo for eps example code.
+See the $EPS/Src/Test/Faxpy directory and the PyAEl2d repo for eps example code.

 ## Bugs
 There are an infinite numbers of bugs, the compilers have only been tested by compiling themselves.

 ## Examples
-The $EPS/Src/Examples and the PyAc2d and PyEl2d repos contains a few examples of eps (.e) code.
+The $EPS/Src/Test/Faxpy and the  PyEl2d repo contains a few examples of eps (.e) code.